juntang-zhuang/Adabelief-Optimizer/README.md

 * The ```adabelief-tf``` is a naive implementation in Tensorflow.
 It lacks many features such as ```decoupled weight decay```, and is not extensively tested.
 Currently I don't have plans to improve it since I seldom use Tensorflow, please contact me if you want to collaborate and improve it.

 #### 5. Contact
-Please contact me at ```j.zhuang@yale.edu``` if you would like to help improve it, especially the tensorflow version, or explore combination with other methods, some discussion on the theory part, or combination with other methods to create a better optimizer.
+Please contact me at ```j.zhuang@yale.edu``` or open an issue here if you would like to help improve it, especially the tensorflow version, or explore combination with other methods, some discussion on the theory part, or combination with other methods to create a better optimizer.
+ANy thoughts are welcome!

 ## Citation